bazhil/ScientificTranslator/README.md

     ```

 3.  **Set up environment variables:**
-    Create a `.env.local` file in the root of your project and add your AI provider API key.
-You can copy the example file:
-    ```bash
-    cp .env.example .env.local
+    An empty `.env` file has been created for you.
+Add your Google API key to it:
     ```
-    Then, edit `.env.local`:
-    ```
     GOOGLE_API_KEY=YOUR_API_KEY_HERE
     ```
+    You can get your API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

 4.  **Run the development server:**
     ```bash